 With rolling hills, pretty vineyards and old villages, this wine region has never been short on charm.
-A recent raft of openings has added exciting new eateries, unique cellar doors and fascinating attractions – all just 30 minutes from Adelaide’s CBD.
+Explore exciting new eateries, unique cellar doors and fascinating attractions – all just 30 minutes from Adelaide’s CBD.

 Mount Lofty House

 One of the top stays in the Hills, Mount Lofty House (pictured top) has 31 rooms, four self-contained cottages and the newly launched Sequoia Luxury Lodge (open for bookings from April 2021), a fine-dining restaurant and a bar with a casual menu.
 Enjoy a treatment at Gate Keeper's Day Spa, stroll through landscaped gardens or the on-site vineyards, take a dip in the pool or just enjoy the views over Piccadilly Valley.